 EORTC Patient Days is a two-day training course designed specifically for European patients, caregivers, and patient representatives.
 It helps participants better understand the whole clinical trials process, build insights into cancer translational and clinical research from the concept development to the reporting of results.
 Several interactive sessions enable patients to discuss and explore debate selected topics with experts from different fields, including clinical and scientific researchers and experienced patient advocates.

 The 5th edition of Patient Days will be held on 25-26 November 2022.
-More details will be forthcoming shortly.
+Find out more on our website: Patient Days 2022.